.NET

 Gone But Not Forgotten: The Deprecated Technologies of .NET5+

 The clock is ticking for some essential .NET Framework features that are being transitioned to end-of-life.
-Microsoft’s .NET 5 was released this past November and brought some major changes that can significantly impact your organization.
+Microsoft’s .NET 8 was released last November” and brought some major changes that can significantly impact your organization.

 Migration is unavoidable which means you’ll likely experience some growing pains.
 Fortunately, you’ve got time before .NET Framework and .NET Core will be fully deprecated.
 But that doesn’t mean you should wait to start planning.
 Spending a minute now will save you hours of headaches later!